-Pursuant to the October 2021 restructuring plan, we eliminated our internal research organization and expect to continue our discovery efforts with respect to RDX020 through the use of third-parties managed internally by non-clinical expertise.
+Pursuant to the October 2021 restructuring plan, we eliminated our internal research organization and we do not currently expect to meaningfully advance our efforts with respect to our discovery and developmental assets until such time as we have determined our available resources can support additional activities after prioritization of the commercialization of IBSRELA and, if approved, XPHOZAH.
 We recognize all research and development expenses as they are incurred to support the discovery, research, development and manufacturing of our product candidates.
 Research and development expenses include, but are not limited to, the following:

-- external research and development expenses incurred under agreements with consultants, third-party contract research organizations ("CROs") and investigative sites where a substantial portion of our clinical studies are conducted, and with contract manufacturing organizations where our clinical supplies are produced; - expenses associated with supplies and materials consumed in connection with our research operations;

-- expenses associated with producing tenapanor for the control of serum phosphorus in adult patients with CKD on dialysis prior to FDA approval; - other costs associated with research, clinical development and regulatory activities; - · employee-related expenses, which include salaries, bonuses, benefits, travel and stock-based compensation; and - facilities and other allocated expenses, which include direct and allocated expenses for rent and maintenance of facilities, depreciation and amortization expense, information technology expense and other supplies.
+- external research and development expenses incurred under agreements with consultants, third-party contract research organizations ("CROs") and investigative sites where a substantial portion of our clinical studies are conducted, and with contract manufacturing organizations where our clinical supplies are produced; - expenses associated with supplies and materials consumed in connection with our research operations; - expenses associated with producing XPHOZAH prior to FDA approval; - expenses associated with producing discovery and developmental assets prior to FDA approval; - other costs associated with research, clinical development and regulatory activities; - employee-related expenses, which include salaries, bonuses, benefits, travel and stock-based compensation; and - facilities and other allocated expenses, which include direct and allocated expenses for rent and maintenance of facilities, depreciation and amortization expense, information technology expense and other supplies.